kesteckb/COMSM-SEGP/Evaluation/README.md

 Due to Covid-19 limitations, these interviews were mostly held remotely, using Microsoft Teams’ screen control functionality.
 This was not ideal, as the user’s engagement with the application was not entirely natural.
 However, it was not obstructive to the process, and we were still able to gather sufficient quality feedback to be able to perform an evaluation of our application.

 #### Findings

+1. _Functionality_

+This area of evaluation was largely successful.
+All users were able to successfully complete the tasks assigned during the test case phase of the interview without guidance, and no bugs in the application were identified.

+Most users felt that the game was straightforward and easily navigable; it was described as “smooth”, “pretty common sense” and “self-explanatory”.
+Minor issues were noted with the scrolling required during the quiz stage of the app - one user did not immediately notice it, and this caused some temporary confusion during gameplay.

+4 out of 5 users attempted the game more than once, either to experiment with different answers or to ensure that they won the game.
+All of those who attempted the game more than once were able to remembered their answers from their previous attempt, which affected their gameplay.

+2. _Usability_

 ### Appendix
 1. [User interview round 1 script](user_interview_round_1.pdf)